ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods_and_ensembles.md

 - **Dataset Splitting**: ID3 uses entropy to decide which attribute to split the data on at each step in the tree.
 The goal is to find the attribute that results in the highest gain in information or the largest decrease in entropy.
 This is done by calculating the entropy before and after the dataset is split on each attribute.

 - **Information Gain**: The information gain for an attribute is calculated as the difference between the entropy of the parent dataset and the weighted sum of the entropies of the subsets that result from splitting the dataset on the attribute.
-The formula for information gain $\( IG \)$ is:
+The formula for information gain $\( IG \)$is:$$
-  $$
   \[
   IG(S, A) = H(S) - \sum_{v \in Values(A)} \frac{|S_v|}{|S|} H(S_v)
   \]